 However, the price is going to be dependent on the type of e-bike you want as well.
 If you want a lightweight folding mountain electric bike, then you’re going to pay more than for an electric road bike.

 Hummingbird claims to have the lightest foldable electric bike, coming in at under 23 pounds (3.4 Kg)!
 This UK company has definitely figured it out.
 But you’ll be paying around $4500 U.S. dollars (3745 Euros).
 Describing it as a “city bike”, they call it the “lightest electric folding bike in the world”.

 Watch their video to see how easy it is to fold up and lift:

 However, if you’re not quite willing to pay nearly $5000 for a foldable e-bike, then there are some other relatively lightweight options that’ll cost less.

 In fact, there are some really cheap options, including the SWAGTRON Swagcycle EB-5.
-It’s foldable and comes in at 37 pounds and only $500.
+It folds up and comes in at 37 pounds and only $500.

-What you really need to keep in mind is that, in order to make a foldable e-bike weigh less, you have to give up something.
+Keep in mind that, in order to make a folding electric bike weigh less, you have to give up something.
 Most of the lightweight options are all about commuting and riding on the road.
 So, you won’t be doing any amazing off-roading.
 You’re also generally giving up power when you get rid of the weight.

 What is the Average Cost of an E-Bike?